OCA/account-invoicing/stock_picking_invoicing_unified/README.rst

 Stock Picking Invoicing Unified
 ===============================

-Odoo allows to select several pickings and click on "Create Draft Invoices" option for creating the corresponding invoice(s) depending if you have selected several partners and if you have marked the "Group by partner" check.
+Odoo allows to select several pickings and click on *Create Draft Invoices* option to create the corresponding invoice(s)/refund(s).
+If you have selected several partners and you have checked the option *Group by partner*, it will create a single invoice or refund per partner.

 But it only takes into account the first picking for selecting the type of the invoice you are going to create (customer/supplier invoice/refund), mixing all